 The island has a good road network, so it's easy to hire a car and explore the towns and coves in your own time (although it's worth noting that as a former British colony, they drive on the lefthand side of the road).
 Your first stop should be Brimstone Hill Fortress National Park, a UNESCO World Heritage Site.
 Dating back to the 1690s, the landmark was designed by British military engineers and built and maintained by African slaves.
 Now, it gives important insight into the islands colonial past and offers panoramic views of the coastline.

 If you don't venture to the other side of St Kitts, make the most of your position near Nevis and get the ferry across The Narrows.
-The public ferry takes about 45 minutes and costs $10 each way.
+The public ferry takes about 45 minutes.
 When you're there, head to St. Thomas' Lowland Church, the first Anglican church in the Caribbean, or spend the day at postcard-perfect Pinney's Beach.

 At days end, head to Salt Plage for a craft cocktail.
 The waterfront bar and cafe is the perfect spot to watch the sunset from a hammock suspended over the water, with the faint thrum of reggae beats in the background.
 It's bliss.